GammaRay99/CTF-WRITEUPS/FCSC2023/pwn/may_the_forth/README.md

-# FCSC2023 - Pwn Write-up : May The Fourth
+# FCSC2023 - Pwn Write-up : May The Forth

 ![](./data/fcsc.png)